binDongKim/javascript-itself/README.md

 ## About Window.getComputedStyle() and element's style property

 >The returned object of getComputedStyle is the same type as the object returned from the element's style property; however, the two objects have different purposes.
 The object returned from getComputedStyle is read-only and can be used to inspect the element's style.
 The element.style object should be used to set styles on a specific element.
 Plus, as you may assume, getComputedStyle returns the absolute/computed values while element's style property returns the relative values such as percentage.

+***

+## beforeunload event

+>The __beforeunload__ event is fired when the user is about to leave the page.
+Only if a string is assigned to the returnValue of the __event__ object, a dialog appears asking the user for confirmation.
+Since Chrome 51.0, the custom text support is removed.